 Day 4 -

-We’ll continue just 2 more hours to our next camp, which is ready for us to partake in snacks and sundowners before sleeping under the stars again tonight.
+We’ll continue just 2 more hours to our next camp where you can enjoy a nice warm shower, with amazing views!
+Then we will partake in snacks and sundowners before dinner later and sleeping under the stars again tonight.
 Creatures such as bat-eared fox and aardwolf may be spotted at night in the cool desert air.

 Day 5 -